unoplatform/uno/doc/blog/201808-UnoUnderTheHoodButton.md

 </Page>
 ````

+This is uniquely easy to do in Uno.
+We talk about 'leaving an escape hatch': the goal is 100% code reuse, but if you positively have to use a platform-specific feature or view library, the flexibility is there.

 But wait, what about `DependencyObject`?

 Since it's an important part of the UWP contract, we didn't want to leave `DependencyObject` out of the picture, but we also have to be able to support `DependencyObjects` that aren't views at all. ([Brushes](https://docs.microsoft.com/en-us/windows/uwp/design/style/brushes) and [Transforms](https://docs.microsoft.com/en-us/windows/uwp/design/layout/transforms), to name just a few.)
 In Uno therefore `DependencyObject` is defined as an [interface](../articles/api-differences.md#dependencyobject-is-an-interface).
 It's a 'special' interface however: Uno's code generation automatically adds the backing methods when it finds a class like `MyDependencyObject : DependencyObject`, allowing code written for UWP to mostly 'just work.'
 I'll talk more about it in a future article on code generation in Uno.